 Aside from this, the length of durational alimony will run its course until it has reached its pre-determined expiration date.
-If you believe that you have legitimate grounds to request a modification or termination, the legal team at Charles E. Willmott, P.A. encourages you to retain the help of a Jacksonville divorce attorney.
+If you believe that you have legitimate grounds to request a modification or termination, the legal team at Charles E. Willmott, P.A. encourages you to retain the help of a lawyer.
 In doing so, you will have the opportunity to present a strong case to the court.

-If you have recently decided to terminate your marriage in Florida, it is imperative that you seek the experienced guidance of a Jacksonville divorce lawyer from Charles E. Willmott, P.A.
+If you have recently decided to terminate your marriage in Florida, it is imperative that you seek the experienced guidance of a lawyer from Charles E. Willmott, P.A.
 While the family court system is required to handle your case objectively, it is also true that aggressive legal representation can make a significant difference—especially when dealing with contentious matters like alimony.